 The Compensation and Benefits Committee of the Board of Directors (Committee) reviews and approves the compensation of all of the Named Executive Officers.
 Our CEO provides the Committee with his analysis of the performance of our Named Executive Officers (excluding the CEO) and his recommendations for their compensation.
 The Committee also receives information and recommendations from a compensation consultant.
-For more information on the operation of the Committee, see the Compensation and Benefits Committee section on pages 4-5 of this Proxy Statement.
+For more information on the operation of the Committee, see the Compensation and Benefits Committee section on pages 4 and 5 of this Proxy Statement.

-The Committee reviews Total Direct Compensation for each of the Named Executive Officers on an annual basis in January utilizing the analytical tools described below, and may also reassess Total Direct Compensation during the year in connection with a promotion or significant changes in responsibilities.
-The Committee also periodically reviews other elements of compensation, including perquisites, deferred compensation, retirement benefits and potential change-in-control severance payments.
-Total Direct Compensation consists of a cash component (Total Cash Compensation) comprised of base salary and annual cash bonus, if any, and a stock-based component under our long-term incentive compensation programs.
+The Committee reviews Total Direct Compensation for each of the Named Executive Officers on an annual basis in January, and may also reassess Total Direct Compensation during the year in connection with a promotion or significant changes in responsibilities.
+The Committee also periodically reviews other elements of compensation, including deferred compensation, perquisites, retirement benefits and potential change-incontrol severance payments.
+Total Direct Compensation consists of (i) a cash component (Total Cash Compensation) comprised of base salary and annual cash bonus, if any, and (ii) a stock-based component under our long-term incentive compensation programs, which include performance-based stock units that are earned based upon improvement in our ROIC.
 Each component is described more fully below.
 The annual cash bonus is highly variable, ranging in recent years from zero for all Named Executive Officers to an amount that exceeds the executive's base salary.
 Our long-term incentive program currently consists of stock units linked to long-term performance goals, retention stock units and stock options.
-As a result, the value of the long-term compensation elements is tied more directly to shareholders' interests.
-Collectively, these programs are designed to motivate our executives toward consistently superior performance.
+As a result, the value of the long-term compensation elements is tied directly to shareholders' interests.
+Collectively, these programs are designed to motivate our executives toward consistent superior performance.
 We also provide post-employment compensation arrangements that are designed to promote our executives' long-term commitment to the Company.